JOJ0/synadm/README.md

 ## Contributing

 First of all, thanks for your interest in contributing to `synadm`!
 We appreciate any help, no matter if you are a programmer or a user.
-Both groups can do valuable things for the `synadm` project.
-We love providing a useful tool to fellow Synapse sysadmins but rely on contribution from the Synapse and Matrix community to keep `synadm` useful, current and stable.

 Please review the [contributing docs](CONTRIBUTING.md) for guidelines and help around the topic!